 - A. Check the box on the Report and Notification Cover Sheet next to the report or notification you are submitting.
-(See your Order for specific reports required for your Project) - Part A (Monthly and Annual Reports): These reports will be submitted monthly and annually until a Notice of Project Complete Letter is issued. - Part B (Project Status Notifications): Used to notify the Central Valley Water Board of the status of the Project schedule that may affect Project billing. - Part C (Conditional Notifications and Reports): Required on a case by case basis for accidental discharges of hazardous materials, violation of compliance with water quality standards, notification of in-water work, or other reports. - B. Sign the Report and Notification Cover Sheet and attach all information requested for the Report Type. - C. Electronic Report Submittal Instructions: - Submit signed Report and Notification Cover Sheet and required information via email to centralvalleyredding@waterboards.ca.gov and cc Daniel.Warner@waterboards.ca.gov. - Include in the subject line of the email: ATTN: Daniel Warner; Project Name; and WDID No. 5A31CR00537
+(See your Order for specific reports required for your Project) - Part A (Monthly & Annual Reports): These reports will be submitted monthly and annually until a Notice of Project Complete Letter is issued. - Part B (Project Status Notifications): Used to notify the Central Valley Water Board of the status of the Project schedule that may affect Project billing. - Part C (Conditional Notifications and Reports): Required on a case by case basis for accidental discharges of hazardous materials, violation of compliance with water quality standards, notification of in-water work, or other reports. - B. Sign the Report and Notification Cover Sheet and attach all information requested for the Report Type. - C. Electronic Report Submittal Instructions: - Submit signed Report and Notification Cover Sheet and required information via email to: centralvalleysacramento@waterboards.ca.gov and co: Angela.Nguyen-Tan@waterboards.ca.gov - Include in the subject line of the email: ATTN: Angela Nguyen-Tan; Project Name; and WDID No. 5A17CR00183